Too Young to Grow Old

 Too Young to Grow Old (再见十八班) is a Chinese television series that premiered on iQIYI in China on 22 January 2025.
 It is set in Shenzhen primarily at the Shenzhen Foreign Languages School Longgang Branch (深圳外国语学校龙岗分校).
 Too Young to Grow Old was supported by the Cultural Development Fund of Longgang District, Shenzhen.
+On January 12, 2026, the series was selected as an 'Excellent Work' by the National Radio and Television Administration in its list of outstanding online audio-visual works for the third quarter of 2025.

 Synopsis

 Former delinquent Song Chen, inspired by his high school mentor, determined to become a teacher and change the fate of struggling students.
 However, during his internship, he is unexpectedly assigned as the teacher of Class 1, a class full of top students.
 Meanwhile, the mentor's daughter, Tan Shu Tong, a hot-tempered high achiever, who holds deep resentment toward teachers.
 After failing her job search, she unwillingly returns to high school and becomes the teacher of Class 18, a group of underachievers.